-Only stockholders who owned our Common Stock or 6% Exchangeable Preferred Stock at the close of business on May 1, 2020 are entitled to vote at the annual meeting.
-On this record date, there were 4,739,938 shares of our Common Stock outstanding and entitled to vote on the proposals submitted to our holders of Common Stock, and there were 335,273 Shares of 6% Exchangeable Preferred Stock outstanding and entitled to vote on the proposal submitted to the holders of our Preferred Stock.
+Only stockholders who owned our Common Stock at the close of business on April 20, 2021 are entitled to vote at the annual meeting.
+On this record date, there were 9,234,110 shares of our Common Stock outstanding and entitled to vote on the proposals submitted to our holders of Common Stock.